Lattyware/unrpa/README.md

 ## Dependencies

-You will need Python 3.x in order to run it (either install through your package manager or
+You will need Python 3.4 or later in order to run it (either install through your package manager or
 [directly from python.org](https://www.python.org/downloads/)).